ALBA-Synchrotron/apg/README.md

 are intended as very specific implementation examples of the *ALBA Packaging Guide* workflows, and should be used **together with the guide**.

+Note: in this guide we will use terms such as *upstream*, or *backport*, etc that have some specific meaning in the context of packaging.
+See the [glossary](Glossary.md) for definitions

 ## Workflows